-There are a number of myths you may need to dis-spell here if you want your programme to be successful.
+There are a number of myths you may need to dis-spell here if you want your apprenticeship programme to be successful.
+This post aims to highlight the 4 myths related to launching an apprenticeship training scheme.

 Many still believe that apprenticeships are something for school leavers who were not clever enough to pursue other careers or for manual roles.
 This view is a long way from the new style professional apprenticeship standards which include challenging business skills and professional qualifications.
 A good clear explanation of the programme and the standards involved will help here.
 Many of the best recruits are choosing apprenticeships to avoid university debt resulting in a pool of high quality candidates undertaking apprenticeships.